Tesla US dealership disputes: Sales model

 As of September 2020, Tesla operates more than 130 stores and galleries in the United States, and has stores and galleries in 34 other countries.
-It owns its stores and sells directly to customers via the internet and in non-US stores.
+It sells vehicles through its owned showrooms and the internet.

 Tesla has a low budget for marketing, and uses a referral program and word of mouth to attract buyers.

 US dealerships and automotive dealership disputes

-As of September 2020, Tesla has stores and galleries—usually located in shopping malls—in 29 US states and Washington, D.C.
-Customers can buy vehicles from stores, as well as from the Tesla website.
+As of September 2020, Tesla has stores and galleries where customers can buy vehicles, as well as from the Tesla website.
 The stores serve as showrooms that allow people to learn about the company and its vehicles.
 Some galleries are located in states with restrictive dealership protection laws which prevent discussing price, financing, and test drives, as well as other restrictions.
 In 2016, Tesla set up mobile-shipping-container "stores" and six Airstream travel trailers each pulled by a Model X, reaching areas not served by brick-and-mortar shops.

 Tesla's strategy of direct customer sales and company-owned stores and service centers is different from the dealership model used by other manufacturers in the US vehicle marketplace.
 In the early 2010s, Tesla was the only manufacturer that sold cars directly to customers; all other automakers used independently owned franchised dealerships although some automakers provided online configuration and financing.
 Tesla maintains it cannot rely on third-party dealerships to handle its sales because dealerships do not properly explain the advantages its cars have over vehicles with an internal combustion engine.
 Tesla CEO Elon Musk said selling its vehicles through dealer networks would create a conflict of interest because they counter-sell the gasoline vehicles that make up the bulk of dealerships' sales and service income.